cicatrixx/HyPE/README.md

 ├── documentation
 ├── papers
 └── output
+└── SPHY
+    ├── Forcing_fut
+    ├── UIB_basic_model
+    │   ├── addons
+    │   └── postprocess
+    ├── UIB_outputs_all
+    └── UIB_outputs_LTMavgs
+        ├── ssp245
+        ├── ssp370
+        └── ssp585

 ```

+## Requirements
+The HyPE model is based in MATLAB but there are some R and python scripts for data processing and visualization.

 ## Installation
 <!--How does the user access your project?
 (E.g. download, or clone with git clone…)-->